An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 Now, we assume that $\big(x_i,y_i\big)_{i \in I}$ is a solution to the binary game defined by Definition~\ref{definition:BNE}.
 Choose~$\widetilde{K}$ large enough so that it is greater than the difference between any upper and lower bounds on~$y_i \ \forall~i \in I$ and greater than the difference between the minimum and maximum value of~$f_i(\cdot) \ \forall~i \in I$.
 Such a value exists since by Assumption~\refAss{KKT:conditions}; the feasible set is compact and~$f_i(\cdot)$ is continuous, so the maximum and minimum must exist.
 Then, by Definition~\ref{definition:BNE}, for any fixed value of $x_i$ and $y_{-i}$, $y_i$ is an optimal solution to the individual player's optimization problem.
 Thus, you can find $(\widetilde{y}\upfixedx_i,\widetilde{\lambda}\upfixedx_i)$ such that $\big(x_i,y_i,\widetilde{y}\upfixedx_i,\widetilde{\lambda}\upfixedx_i\big)_{i \in I}$ satisfies the constraints~(\ref{model:overall:problem:KKT:1}--\ref{model:overall:problem:KKT:constraints:0}).
 Take $\zeta\upfixedx_i=0 \ \forall~i\in I$, and choose $\kappa\upfixedx_i$ according to constraint~\eqref{model:overall:problem:incentive}.
 Thus, for any solution to the binary game in Definition~\ref{definition:BNE} given by~$\big(x_i,y_i\big)_{i \in I}$, we have shown that there there exists a vector~$\big(\widetilde{y}\upfixedx_i,\widetilde{\lambda}\upfixedx_i,\kappa\upfixedx_i\big)_{i \in I}$, with~$\zeta\upfixedx_i=0 \ \forall~ i\in I$, such that $\big(x_i,y_i,\widetilde{y}\upfixedx_i,\widetilde{\lambda}\upfixedx_i,\kappa\upfixedx_i\big)_{i \in I}$ is a feasible point to problem~\eqref{model:overall:problem}. \end{footnotesize} \end{proof} \end{spacing}

-An efficient technique to choose $\widetilde{K}$ is to linearize the binary variables in the individual optimization problems and minimize and maximize over $f_i(\cdot)$ to find the largest difference possible.
 The next theorem shows that the method can also be applied to obtain a quasi-equilibrium.
 Note that we need an assumption on the objective function before we can prove that our method can obtain a quasi-equilibrium.

-\begin{itemize} \itemAss{upper:level:convex:quadratic} Assume that~$F\big(\cdot\big)$ and~$G\big(\cdot\big)$ are convex quadratic or linear functions for every fixed binary variable~$x_i$ and that $\partial \, G\big(\cdot\big)/\partial \, \zeta_i>0 \quad \forall~i\in N$. \end{itemize}
+\begin{itemize} \itemAss{upper:level:convex:quadratic} Assume that~$F\big(\cdot\big)$ and~$G\big(\cdot\big)$ are convex quadratic or linear functions for every fixed binary variable~$x_i$ and that $\partial \, G\big(\cdot\big)/\partial \, \zeta_i>0 \quad \forall~i\in I$. \end{itemize}

 \begin{spacing}{1.1} \begin{theorem}[Exact solutions of the binary Nash game with compensation] Under Assumptions~\refAss{KKT:conditions} and~\refAss{upper:level:convex:quadratic}, if there exists a vector~ $\big(x_i,y_i,\widetilde{y}\upfixedx_i,\widetilde{\lambda}\upfixedx_i,\kappa\upfixedx_i,\zeta\upfixedx_i\big)_{i \in I}$ that is an optimal solution to problem~\eqref{model:overall:problem}, then the vector~$\big(x_i,y_i\big)_{i \in I}$ with compensation $\big(\zeta_i\big)_{i \in I}$ is a solution to the binary game as stated in Definition~\ref{definition:BNE:compensation}.
 Following the term introduced in Definition~\ref{definition:BNE:compensation}, we refer to this as a \emph{binary quasi-equilibrium}.